AndyLee0310/Android-Application-Development/HW1/README.md

  Log.i("MainActivity", "MainActivity layout is complete");
 ```
 You see the statement "MainActivity layout is complete" in the Logcat pane if the Log level menu is set to which of the following?
 (Hint: multiple answers are OK.)
 - [x] Verbose
 - [x] Debug
 - [x] Info
 - [ ] Warn
 - [ ] Error
 - [ ] Assert

-## Submit your app for grading
-Check to make sure the app has the following:
-- An `Activity` that displays "Hello World" on the screen.
-- Log statements in `onCreate()` in the main activity.
-- Log level in the **Logcat** pane shows only debug or error logging statements.